Sep 27 – Nov 20

 Get ready for rigorous coaching and high expectations from your peers and mentors for breakthrough achievement.

-With successful completion of the program you’ll come away with performance evaluations and documentation helpful in obtaining academic credit and, ultimately, enhanced career opportunities for your GeoYear investment.
+With successful completion of the program, you’ll come away with performance evaluations and documentation helpful in obtaining academic credit and, ultimately, enhanced career opportunities for your GeoYear investment.

-You Will Explore diverse and rarely-visited rural and indigenous rainforest and island communities, while sailing, biking, hiking, and paddling your way from the Pacific to the Caribbean along the Jaguar’s Trail in one of the world’s top 20 biological hotspots—a wildlife corridor of global importance.
+You Will Explore the diverse and rarely-visited rural and indigenous rainforest and island communities, while sailing, biking, hiking, and paddling your way from the Pacific to the Caribbean along the Jaguar’s Trail in one of the world’s top 20 biological hotspots—a wildlife corridor of global importance.

 You Will Sharpen your powers of pattern recognition and develop the skills of “living systems and design thinking”.